-There were some cases, where a validation error occured during configuration synchronization.
+Inconsistent merge behaviour in configuration sync There were some cases, where a validation error occured during configuration synchronization.
 This has been fixed, and now System Backup is synchronized under Management, too.

-Resolved Issue Issue ID Changing cluster roles may make the product tainted PAM- When changing certain cluster roles, the firmware became tainted.
+PAM- 9655 Changing cluster roles may make the product tainted PAM- 9375 When changing certain cluster roles, the firmware became tainted.
 This affected the upgrade process when the definition of a role changed between two releases, resulting in tainted firmware.
 Now this has been fixed.
-9375 Report generation can produce duplicate reports PAM- If generating a report took more than 30 minutes, it was restarted, causing it to run twice and generate a duplicate report.
+PAM- Report generation can produce duplicate reports Report generation can produce duplicate reports If generating a report took more than 30 minutes, it was restarted, causing it to run twice and generate a duplicate report.
 This has been corrected, now report generation jobs cannot overlap to prevent processing them twice.
-5477 The default number of indexer workers was 16 on a newly installed SPS.
-The default number of indexer workers was 16 on a newly installed SPS.
-This has been modified, and now the number of CPU cores of the machine is taken into account when deciding the default number of indexer workers.
-3739 Disk fill-up prevention should always deny incoming connections when limit is reached PAM- 10039 Disk fill-up prevention has not denied incoming connections in the following case:
+PAM- 5477 If generating a report took more than 30 minutes, it was restarted, causing it to run twice and generate a duplicate report.
+This has been corrected, now report

+Resolved Issue Issue ID Disk fill-up prevention should always deny incoming connections when limit is reached PAM- 10039